Heroes-Academy/IntroPython_Winter2017/docs/source/week9.rst

 Presentation Link
 ^^^^^^^^^^^^^^^^^

-You will give a presentation to your parents when we meet again in 2 weeks.
+You will give a presentation to your parents next time we meet.
-You will have time at the beginning of class to finish things up, but your presentation is due to me that Friday (December 16th).
+You will have time at the beginning of class to finish things up, but your presentation is due to me that Friday.

 Here is the presentation template: